jeremy-jarvis/applitools-demo/switch-to-the-ultrafast-test-cloud.md

 ---
 layout: page
 title: 6.
-Switching to the Ultrafast Test Cloud
+Switch to the Ultrafast Test Cloud
 permalink: /switch-to-the-ultrafast-test-cloud/
 nav_order: 7
 ---

-# Switching to the Ultrafast Test Cloud
+# Switch to the Ultrafast Test Cloud

 ## Table of contents
 {: .no_toc .text-delta }